SMR Investors Have Opportunity To Lead Nuscale Power Corporation Securities Fraud Lawsuit

 (MENAFN- PR Newswire) LOS ANGELES, Dec.
-26, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NuScale Power Corporation ("NuScale" or the "Company") (NYSE: SMR ).
+28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NuScale Power Corporation ("NuScale" or the "Company") (NYSE: SMR ).

 Class Period: March 15, 2023 – November 8, 2023